Starting an LLC in Indiana comes with more costs than just filing the initial paperwork. But it doesn’t have to be as expensive as you think.

 How much does a DBA cost? (varies)

-A DBA is filed with the county in Indiana.
+In Indiana, a DBA is filed with the county where your LLC operates.
 So the cost of a DBA varies based on which county your LLC does business in.

 Note: A DBA is sometimes called a Trade Name, Fictitious Name, Assumed Name or Fictitious Business Name.
 They all mean the same thing.